leisegang/Priser/README.md

 group memebers, and we have used PHPMyAdmin to access it.
 Our website has been created with WordPress and is also hosted on the same domain as our database.

+To import this project to Eclipse or Android Studio, choose Import --> Git --> Projects from Git

 Problems
 ======
 We have a problem with displaying "ÆØÅ" from the JSON object in the app.
 If a field in the database contains "ÆØÅ" the